SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 - The **default method** (heuristic) assumes a constant travel time per section, with a default setting of 1 minute per section.
 This means that regardless of the distance or other factors, each section has a fixed travel time of 1 minute.
 This heuristic can be helpful as it generates obviously unusable travel times, prompting the user to address the travel time.
 The
-1 minute is very clear that this time has to manually adapted.
+1 minute is very clear that this time has to be manually adapted.

 - A more complex method (heuristic) can be set to **derive the travel time from existing ones**.
 The travel time heuristic searches for other trains of the same category on the section.
 If there are other trains, the longest travel